syncfusion/blazor-docs/src/grid/datagrid/editing.md

 The following image represents the new row added at the bottom of the DataGrid,
 ![New Row Position](./images/new-row-position.png)

+>* In Batch mode while in edit mode, you can add a new row at bottom using the TAB key when you are on the last cell of the last row.

 ## Confirmation messages